 To build community is my heart’s desire.
 To see my child surrounded by other children and to watch this pack of dancing, happy, laughing children careen from adult to adult learning and growing and being children together.

 And why should this not succeed?
 It is not such a grand wish.
 A simple wish.
 To have a piece of land to call my home and to live there and be there and put my love and my energy into the soil.
 This is not such a very big wish.
 I should like this wish to come true.
 It would mean a great deal to me.

 I have been so incredibly lucky in this life!
 To be born into this nice, straight, upright body, capable and quick, and to have the upbringing I did and the advantages I have enjoyed has been wonderful.
 I have enjoyed it.
 It would bring me greater enjoyment to share it.

 I have been around the world, guest to many people in many countries.
 I’ve been so lucky.
-To see people in their homes, around their friends, laughing and being people, all over the world.
-We are all so very alike.
+To see people in their homes, around their friends, laughing and being people,

 I want to build a piece of art on the land.
 An explosion of color and sound.
 I want